 =SUM(A1:C1)-> add values from cells A1, B1, C1

-The full list of available formulas is available here.
+A longer list of available functions is available here.